High Speed 2: Infrastructure

 The DfT report on High Speed Rail published in March 2010 sets out the specifications for a high-speed line.
 It will be built to a Continental European structure gauge (as was HS1) and will conform to European Union technical standards for interoperability for high-speed rail.
-HS2 is being built with a UIC GC loading gauge (also assumed for passenger capacity estimations) with a maximum design speed of 250 mph.
-Initially, trains would reach a maximum speed of 225 mph.
+HS2 is being built with a UIC GC loading gauge with a maximum design speed of 250 mph.
+Initially, trains were planned to reach a maximum speed of 360 km/h, though this was later dropped to 320 km/h.

 Signalling will be based on the European Rail Traffic Management System (ERTMS) with in-cab signalling, in order to resolve the visibility issues associated with lineside signals at speeds over 125 mph.
-ETCS Level 2 will be used on the line, with automatic train operation (ATO) operating at GoA2 (Grade of Automation 2), where trains will be semi-automatic (on the HS2 line alone, with drivers operating the doors, driving the train if needed and handling emergencies).
+ETCS Level 2 will be used on the line.
+Automatic train operation (ATO) operating at GoA2 (Grade of Automation 2) was initially planned for the line, where trains would be semi-automatic (on the HS2 line alone, with drivers operating the doors, driving the train if needed and handling emergencies).
+The requirement for ATO was dropped in May 2026, with suggestions it would drive costs and delays, and would not be required for the planned frequency of 10 trains per hour.
 GSM-R will be used for operational communications.

 Electrification at will be provided by overhead lines, designed to SNCF Reseau's V360 standard, on licence to contractors.

 The line will use pre-cast slab track on most open sections, with the Slab Track Austria system supplied by PORR, except in tunnels and stations where cast in situ track will be used.

 At first, platform height was to be 760 mm, which is one of the European standard heights; however, new HS2 stations will use a platform height of 1115 mm to improve accessibility and allow for step-free, level access.
 Trains continuing on to the conventional rail network will encounter platforms at the standard UK height of 915 mm with some variation.